hmc-cs111-spring2023/artifact-cgcouto/README.md

-# Placeholder: A DSL for creating text-based adventure games
+# PyQuest: A DSL for creating text-based adventure games

 Hi there!
 This is my project for CS 121 : Domain Specific Languages at Harvey Mudd College.

+tldr: This is a language that lets you create simple text-based adventure games in an HTML-like syntax.

+Dependencies/packages needed: pyparsing (pip install should do the trick)

 ## Audience and intent